Best Bluetooth Speakers Android Central 2020

 Best Audio Quality

-The Revolve+ is one of the best-sounding Bluetooth speakers around, pumping audio in all directions.
-The aluminum enclosure is sleek and splash-resistant.
+The Revolve+ is one of the best-sounding Bluetooth speakers around, and its aluminum enclosure is sleek and splash-resistant.

 Best-Looking Speaker: V-Moda Remix